oscar-cluster/oscar/_wikis/DistroPort.md

 For this document, we will assume you want to port trunk.
 To port OSCAR to a new Linux distribution perform the following steps:

-On a yum based distro, you can use the following Quick start guide / script: wiki/DevelNewDistro
+On a yum based distro, you can use the following Quick start guide / script: DevelNewDistro

 For other distro, you can try to follow the procedure below: (not up to date)
     1. Check-out oscar-packager: